-The first is this: As much as we may wish, we're just not out of the woods yet.
+As much as we may wish, we're just not out of the woods yet.
 Even as states begin to lift stay at home orders, public health officials are debating if and when there will be "a second wave".
 Just this week, Beijing went into a second round of lockdown measures after reporting a new Coronavirus outbreak.

 What that means is we have to keep focused.
 As small business owners, we can't get caught up wishing for the days pre-COVID-19 when we aren't even post-COVID-19.

-The second problem is this: a longing for what was just creates a sense of perpetual dissatisfaction with what is.
+Longing for what was just creates a sense of perpetual dissatisfaction with what is.
 Getting caught in nostalgia is like walking backward.
 You miss all the opportunities ahead of you, but you never get closer to your vision.